moma-lab/VS-Code-Snippets/README.md

 [![MIT license](https://img.shields.io/badge/license-MIT-brightgreen)](https://opensource.org/licenses/MIT)

->  With "*snippets*" Visual Studio Code provides the possibility of pre-defining recurring code blocks that are accessible via custom defined trigger commands.
-Once you type in such a command the display of the corresponding code snippet via [IntelliSense](https://code.visualstudio.com/docs/editor/intellisense) is triggered.
+>  With "*snippets*" [Visual Studio Code](https://code.visualstudio.com/) provides the possibility of pre-defining custom code blocks that are accessible via custom defined trigger commands.
+Once you type in a trigger command the built in [IntelliSense](https://code.visualstudio.com/docs/editor/intellisense) immediately provides a preview of the corresponding code snippet to insert.
 This is a simple and efficient way to speed up the overall code writing process.
 >
-> This tutorial aims to give a brief overview on how to create, write and include such custom code snippets.
+> This tutorial aims to give a brief overview on how to create, write and include such custom code snippets into VSCode.

 ## General Information

 ### Structure/Design

-VS Code snippets have to be defined as ***[JSON objects](https://www.w3schools.com/Js/js_json_objects.asp)***.
+VS Code snippets have to be defined as *[JSON objects](https://www.w3schools.com/Js/js_json_objects.asp)*.
 In general they

 * support C-style comments,
 * can define an *unlimited number* of snippets,